danielnyga/cookie-monster/README.md

 pages to break.
 Unfortunately, there is no possibility to temporarily accept cookies and delete them when the session ends.

-The cookie monster is a Python script that deletes from the any Firefox profile folder all cookies whose domain does not match the provided
+The cookie monster is a Python script that deletes from any Firefox profile folder all cookies whose domain does not match the provided
 whitelist: